hbctraining/Training-modules/Basic_shell/03_creating_files.md

 less Mov10_oe_1.subset.fq
 ```

-We will explore FASTQ files in more detail later, but notice that FASTQ files have four lines of data associated with every sequence read.
+FASTQ files have four lines of data associated with every sequence read.
 Not only is there a header line and the nucleotide sequence, similar to a FASTA file, but FASTQ files also contain quality information for each nucleotide in the sequence.

 The `less` command opens the file, and lets you navigate through it.
 <span class="caption">Shortcuts for `less`</span>